 Washington State Elopement in the Winter

 Are you dreaming of having a winter wonderland elopement?
 Then choosing to have a winter elopement will be the best time for you to elope in Washington State!
 During winter certain roads will be closed so that’s very important to keep in mind when planning your Washington State elopement.
-Winter elopements are perfect to stay in a cabin with a fire place and have that hot cup of tea or coffee afterwards to celebrate!
+Winter elopements are perfect to stay in a cabin with a fireplace and have that hot cup of tea or coffee afterward to celebrate!
 You should also be prepared for some light or heavy rain and for the cold.
 It’s all about those layers!

 Washington State Elopement in the Spring